khaled-muhammad/sniply/DEMO_README.md

 ## Troubleshooting

 ### Demo Mode Not Working?
+1. Ensure you followed all 6 steps in order
-1. Check if `GROQ_API_KEY` is set (for AI categorization)
+2. Check if `GROQ_API_KEY` is set (for AI categorization)
-2. Ensure write permissions in home directory
+3. Ensure write permissions in home directory
-3. Run cleanup and setup again
+4. Run cleanup and setup again
-4. Check for Python package dependencies
+5. Check for Python package dependencies

 ### Missing Posts?
 - Demo posts are randomly generated